GnosisAssembler/Octobook/README.md

 ![mongo-1](img-samples/mongo-1.png?raw=true)

 Choose a cloud provider.
-For the moment lets go with Amazon Web Services.
-Choose "SandBox", which is the free plan and press ok.
+For now lets go with *Amazon Web Services*.
+Choose *"SandBox"*, which is the free plan and press ok.
 You will need to wait 5-10 secs for the database to be created.

 ![mongo-2](img-samples/mongo-2.png?raw=true)

-Last step is to create a user for the database.
+Last step is to create a *user* for the database.

 ![mongo-3](img-samples/mongo-3.png?raw=true)

-After creating a user, copy the "To connect using a driver via the standard MongoDB URI" link (something like this, _mongodb://<dbuser>:<dbpassword>@ds139435.mlab.com:39435/network_), replacing "\<dbuser\>" and "\<dbpassword\>" with your current user's credentials, into /config/keys_dev.js.
+After creating a user, copy the *"To connect using a driver via the standard MongoDB URI"* link (something like this, _mongodb://<dbuser>:<dbpassword>@ds139435.mlab.com:39435/network_), replacing *"\<dbuser\>"* and *"\<dbpassword\>"* with your current user's credentials, _into /config/keys_dev.js_.

 ![mongo-4](img-samples/mongo-4.png?raw=true)